-Oracle offers a multitude of hardware and software solutions designed to simplify IT.
+Oracle offers a multitude of hardware and software solutions designed to simplify and empower IT.
 Perhaps best known for its premier database software, the company also offers cloud solutions, servers, engineered systems, storage and more.
-Oracle has more than 430,000 customers in 175 countries, about 138,000 employees and exceeds $37.7 billion in revenues.
+Oracle has more than 430,000 customers in 175 countries, about 138,000 employees and exceeds $37.7 billion in revenue.

 Over the years, Oracle has developed an extensive certification program.
 Today, it includes six certification levels that span nine different categories with more than 200 individual credentials.
 Considering the depth and breadth of this program, and the number of Oracle customers, it's no surprise that Oracle certifications are highly sought after.